 - Authoring a peer-reviewed journal article on a clinically-relevant topic

-- Presenting or authoring a BOC-Approved EBP Program
+- Presenting or authoring a BOC-Approved Category A Program

 - Undergoing an accredited residency or fellowship with an ATC focus